-Your agency may offer a choice: their own payroll or an umbrella company.
-It's worth understanding what each option means.
-The difference affects your employment rights and your payslip.
-Since April 2026, it also affects your agency's compliance obligations.
+Your agency may offer two routes: its own payroll or an umbrella company.
+It helps to know what each one means.
+The choice affects your employment rights and your payslip.
+Since April 2026, it also affects your agency’s compliance duties.

 What’s the difference between agency PAYE and umbrella company?

 Agency PAYE means the agency runs your payroll directly.
-You're paid as a worker on the agency's books.
-An umbrella company is a separate employer that sits between you and the agency.
-The umbrella employs you, runs your payroll, and gives you employment rights the agency payroll may not fully provide.
+You are paid as a worker on the agency’s books.
+An umbrella company is a separate employer between you and the agency.
+The umbrella employs you, runs your payroll, and gives you statutory employment rights the agency payroll may not fully provide.

-The practical difference on your payslip is that agency PAYE has no umbrella margin.
-The umbrella route includes a margin deduction.
-This is typically between 75p and £2 per hour.
-Both routes run PAYE and deduct income tax and National Insurance.
+On your payslip, the main difference is the umbrella margin.
+Agency PAYE has none.
+Umbrella payroll usually includes a margin deduction, often between 75p and £2 an hour.
+Both options use PAYE and deduct income tax and National Insurance.

-The bigger differences show up in your employment rights, holiday pay, and portability between contracts.
+The bigger differences are in employment rights, holiday pay and whether you can move between contracts more easily.

 How does agency PAYE work?

 Under agency PAYE, the recruitment agency runs your payroll.
-They deduct income tax and employee's NI from your pay.
-You're treated as a worker for the agency.
-You get basic statutory entitlements, but you're not a full employee of the agency.
+It deducts income tax and employee’s NI from your pay.
+You are treated as a worker for the agency.
+You get basic statutory entitlements, but you are not a full employee of the agency.

 The agency calculates your pay from the rate agreed with the end client.
-They deduct their costs, add employer's NI, and pay you the remainder through PAYE.
-Your tax code is applied by the agency's payroll team.
+It deducts its costs, adds employer’s NI, and pays you the rest through PAYE.
+The agency’s payroll team applies your tax code.

-Agency PAYE is simple.
-There's no margin charged to you separately.
-On a short, one-off contract, it can be the path of least resistance.
+Agency PAYE is straightforward.
+No separate margin is charged.
+For a short, one-off contract, it can be the easiest option.

 But agency PAYE has limits.
-Some agencies don't provide full employment rights under their worker contracts.
-Holiday pay entitlement exists, but how it's treated can vary.
-You have no independent employer looking out for your interests.
+Some agencies do not offer full employment rights under their worker contracts.
+Holiday pay exists, but the way it is handled can vary.
+You do not have an independent employer looking out for your interests.

 How does umbrella company payroll work?

 Under umbrella payroll, you become an employee of the umbrella company.
 The agency pays the umbrella an assignment rate.
-The umbrella deducts its margin, employer's NI, and the Apprenticeship Levy.
-Your gross pay is what remains.
-PAYE tax and employee's NI are then deducted from that.
+The umbrella deducts its margin, employer’s NI, and the Apprenticeship Levy.
+What remains is your gross pay.
+PAYE tax and employee’s NI are then deducted from that.

-Because you're a full employee of the umbrella, you get statutory employment rights.
+Because you are a full employee of the umbrella, you get statutory employment rights.
 That includes sick pay eligibility, holiday entitlement, pension auto-enrolment, and maternity or paternity rights.

-The umbrella processes your pay every time you submit a timesheet.
-Use the umbrella pay calculator to estimate your take-home before you commit.
+The umbrella processes your pay each time you submit a timesheet.
+Use the PAYE umbrella calculator to estimate your take-home before you commit.

-Read our guide to understanding umbrella companies for a full explanation.
+Read how umbrella payroll works for a full explanation.

 What are the main differences?

-Agency PAYE costs you nothing in margin fees.
-Umbrella costs a small weekly or monthly margin.
-In return, you get a full employment contract, statutory rights, and an independent employer who handles your payroll compliantly.
-For most contractors on longer engagements, umbrella is the stronger option.
+Agency PAYE does not charge you a separate margin.
+Umbrella payroll usually does.
+In return, you get a full employment contract, statutory rights, and an independent employer handling your payroll.

 | Agency PAYE | Umbrella | |